Care of the Urine Drainage Bag and Leg Bag

 - The different types of drainage bags open in different ways: a drain spout that you remove from its sleeve, a clamp that you open to the side, or an opening that you twist.
 Whichever method you use, be sure to not touch the tip when you let the urine flow out of the urine bag into the container or toilet.

-- When the bag is empty, close the clamp on the drainage bag and place it back into position at the bottom of the urine bag.
+- When the bag is empty, close the clamp or twist on the cap on the leg bag.

 - Wash your hands with soap and water.